Taiko2k/Tauon/docs/guide.md

 Basic usage guide.
 Updated for v2.3.5
 ===========

 Player is based around disposable playlists, and makes the assumption that folders are albums.
 Searching, sorting and filtering is applied to individual playlists and not derived from a central database.
-Before any sorting applied by the user, tracks are displayed in the order they are imported, typically representing the underlying file structure.

-For best experience you will need an organized and structured music library, with each album in its own folder.
+For best experience you will need an organized and structured music library, ideally with each album in its own folder.

-I recommend the following file structure especially for large music libraries: LIBRARY/GENRE/ARTIST/ALBUM/TRACKS.
+I recommend the following file structure: LIBRARY/GENRE/ARTIST/ALBUM/TRACKS.
 Where GENRE can be any sort of broad categorization you feel is best.

 ### Importing Music

  - Drag and drop files and folders from your file manager.

 Tip: Try importing all your music to a single playlist to get started

-### Playlist Scrolling

- - The playlist scroll bar is to the left of the playlist, hidden until moused over
- - Click above or below the scroll bar to scroll quickly in that direction
- - Right click anywhere in the scroll field to jump immediately to that location

 ### Updating Library